iaretechnician/barebones-masterserver-wiki/Game-Servers-Overview.md

 1. Game Server starts the actual game server _(from this point, it's the same as dedicated)_
 1. Game Server registers to Master
 1. Game Server sets itself as open

+## Registering Game Server to Master

+If we ignore different server starting scenarios, there are five steps you need to take to prepare your game server to work with master

+1. Make sure your game server implents the interface `IGameServer`.
+You'll find more info on what each method means and stands for in the comments of the interface file.
+1. Start game server.
+This step will depend on game server technology you are using.
+In uNET HLAPI you'll probably want to call `networkManager.StartServer()` or use the HUD script provided by unity
+1. Connect Game Server to Master.
+You can do that by calling `BConnection.Connect(BConnectionId.GameServerToMaster, "127.0.0.1:5002", (connection) => {})`
+1. Register game server by calling:
+`BMMaster.RegisterGame(registrationPacket, server, (game) => {})`
+Open game server to public.
+You can do that right after registration, by invoking `game.Open()`